johandersson/freemindsearch/README.md

 Both **FreePlane** and **FreeMind** offer powerful mind‑mapping features, but **neither supports searching across multiple maps**—they only search within the currently opened file.
 This application fills that gap by enabling fast, efficient multi‑map searching.

+The program is an independent tool that searches in the xml-formatted **FreePlane** and **FreeMind** files, it is not a plugin to theese programs.

 ## Features
 - Search through any number of `.mm` files in a selected folder
+- Search inside notes!
 - Instantly locate nodes and notes containing your keywords
 - Clean, intuitive interface
 - Double‑click to open results directly in FreeMind or Freeplane
 - Full support for searching inside node notes
 - A huge time‑saver for users with large collections of maps

 ---
 ## Additional Info
 - Cross‑platform (Java)
 - Open source (GPLv3)